Concept Mapping and Semantic Linkages

 To support compatibility and future integration with external projects, dataArc is connecting its concept map to the International Committee for for Documentation Conceptual Reference Model (CIDOC CRM).
 We’ve chosen the CIDOC CRM because of its active user community in the archaeological, cultural heritage, and historical domains, and the development of extensions such as CRMsci that support the incorporation of scientific observations.

-The practical goal of the concept map and CIDOC connections is to encourage individual researchers to look outside their core area of expertise early in the research process by building a search tool that intentionally presents related results from other disciplines in addition to the results that respond to a domain specific query, and clearly explains why the results are relevant.
+The concept map's connections drive the search results returned by the DataArc Data Discovery Tool.
+This search tool intentionally presents related results from other disciplines in addition to the results that respond to a domain specific query, and aims to explain why the results are relevant.
 You can see the current version of the dataArc concept map at work within the prototype tools that dataARC is developing here.